nyxb/get-component/README.md

 This project uses an opinionated file structure discussed in this blog post: [**Delightful React File/Directory Structure**](https://www.blog.nyxb.zip/react/file-structure/).

+**Note:** This project is designed to work with Next.js, but it should work with any React project.
+This Projekt use NerdFonts for the icons in the terminal.
+If you don't have them installed, you can find them here: [**NerdFonts**](https://www.nerdfonts.com/).

 <br />

 ## 🌟 Features